anklimsk/wpkg-express-2/README.md

 - [GraphViz](https://www.graphviz.org) to create dependency graph of `Packages`, `Profiles` and `Hosts`;
 - [smbclient](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html) to access
-  log files and databases of client computers.
+  log files and databases of client computers for parsing content;
+- SMTP Server to send mail notifications to the administrator.

 ## Installation